hristokbonev/MagiDict/README.md

 ### `none(obj)`

-Converts an empty `MagicDict` to `None`, otherwise returns the object as is.
+Converts an empty `MagicDict` that was created from a `None` or missing key into `None`.
+Otherwise, returns the object as is.

 **Parameters:**